 Learning is a life-long journey, and Drake University offers everything to help you make the most of it—from individual courses to complete certificate programs.
 Add a professional credential, start on your way to a second degree, or simply explore a new area of interest.

 The Center for Professional Studies in Drake’s College of Business and Public Administration offers opportunities that will meet your needs if you are a working professional looking to sharpen your skills and position yourself for leadership.
 The Center’s programs immerse you in a group learning environment as you move through your studies with a team of other experienced business people.
 Through the Business Leadership Certificate Program, the Certified Public Management Program, and the Certificate in Nonprofit Leadership and Administration Program, you can gain a key credential as you pursue ambitions in either the public or private sector.

-If you are a teacher or educator interested in professional development, consider the courses and programs offered through the Extension Education division in Drake’s School of Education.
+If you are a teacher or educator interested in professional development, consider the courses and programs offered through the Continuing Education & Professional Development division in Drake’s School of Education.
 These include online and video courses for classroom teachers, an online teaching certificate, and video courses for coaches and physical education teachers.